-2.9.
-Facilitate a personal post-activity review to make sense of, and develop, themes/events occurring during the activity and identify the lessons learned and how to incorporate them into their own practice.
+2.7 Facilitate a personal post-activity review to make sense of, and develop, themes/ events occurring during the activity and identify the lessons learned and how to incorporate them into their own practice.

 A Winter Mountain Leader needs to demonstrate the basic skills and decision making of adaptive leadership.
-Not only is it necessary to perform each element in isolation, but it is also vital that leaders are able to combine several skills at any one time.
+Leaders should be demonstrating each element in isolation, and be able to combine several skills at any one time.
 For example, they need to be able to look after their group and navigate simultaneously in poor weather.

-Leaders should have a well-researched plan for their group which incorporates situational and environmental factors such as: short daylight hours, severe weather conditions and quickly changing underfoot conditions that occur in winter; type of task and group goals; social/cultural context, the groups' individual personalities, their ability/skill and arousal/ anxiety (noting the additional fatigue and stress associated with winter walking/mountaineering) relative to the task and their leadership behaviour preference and the leader's expertise and experience.
-What is most important is to match their leadership choices with the needs and the agreed outcomes for the group.
+Leaders should have a well-researched group plan which incorporates situational and environmental factors such as: short daylight hours, severe weather conditions and quickly changing underfoot conditions; type of task and group goals; social/cultural context, the groups' individual personalities, their ability/skill and arousal/anxiety (noting the additional fatigue and stress associated with winter activities) relative to the task; their leadership behaviour preference; and the leader's expertise and experience.
+Most importantly candidates should match their leadership choices with the needs and the agreed outcomes for the group.

 In spite of the best made plans, things can and do change - be it the weather, the group, the equipment, or whatever.
-A good leader will notice, and be on the lookout for, these changes before a problem arises and adapt their approach and required leadership behaviours accordingly.
+A good leader will actively notice these changes before a problem arises, adapting their approach and leadership behaviours accordingly.

 Underpinning the role of a leader are the values, beliefs, and ethos that shape every individual's view of what leadership is and in turn shape their leadership behaviours.
-All leaders tend to have preferred behaviours and associated leadership styles that are heavily influenced by these and their personality traits.
-Likewise, individuals within a group, or indeed the group itself, may have their own leadership behaviour preferences.
-Leaders will need to adapt their preferred behaviour to an appropriate set of actions required to balance the needs of both the situation and the group - this is called the required behaviour.
+All leaders have preferred behaviours and personality traits which impact their leadership styles.
+Likewise, individuals within a group may have their own leadership behaviour preferences.
+Leaders will need to be adaptable in behaviour and leadership to balance the needs of both the situation and the group - this is called the required behaviour.